 - Juvenile arthritis.

 - Coeliac disease.

 - Anorexia nervosa.

 - Psychosocial deprivation, including hyperphagic short stature syndrome.

-- General nutrition, including problems with feeding, appetite, food science, special diets or any other indication of inadequate nutrition.
+- Ask about nutrition, including problems with feeding, appetite, food science, special diets or any other indication of inadequate nutrition.

 - Any indication of possible child abuse, including interaction of the child with the parent.